Teodoro de Croix

-Teodoro de Croix (June 20, 1730, Prévoté Castle, near Lille, France – 1792, Madrid) was a Spanish soldier and colonial official in New Spain and Peru.
+Teodoro de Croix (June 20, 1730 in Prévoté Castle, near Lille, France – 1792 in Madrid) was a Spanish soldier and colonial official in New Spain and Peru.
 From April 6, 1784 to March 25, 1790 he was viceroy of Peru.

 Background

 Teodoro de Croix was born in France, the third son of Alexandre-Maximilien-François de Croix, Marquis of Heuchin, and Isabelle-Claire-Eugène de Houchin.
 He entered the Spanish army at age 17 and was sent to Italy as an ensign of grenadiers of the Royal Guard.
 In 1750 he transferred to the Walloon Guards, bodyguards of the Bourbon kings of Spain.
 In 1756 he was promoted to lieutenant and was made a knight in the Teutonic Order.
 He became a colonel (still in the Walloon Guards) in 1760.

 In 1766 he came to New Spain as a captain in the guard of Viceroy Carlos Francisco de Croix, marqués de Croix.
 He subsequently served as commandant of the fortress in Acapulco and as inspector of all troops in the viceroyalty.
 He served in this capacity until 1770.
 In 1771 the term of Viceroy Croix ended, and both Francisco and Teodoro returned to Spain.
 Visitador José de Gálvez returned with them.